-Today I’m sharing a recipe from Hannah Kaminsky’s brand new book, Real Food Really Fast.
+Today I’m sharing a Vegan Colcannon recipe from Hannah Kaminsky’s brand new book, Real Food Really Fast.
 It just happens to be perfect for Saint Patrick’s Day or any day you want a hearty veggie mash studded with greens.
 For me that is everyday!

 The Cruciferous Colcannon is a mash of cabbage, kale, cauliflower, and broccoli.
 It’s naturally gluten-free and soy-free.
 Make it oil-free by water sautéing instead of using the oil.
 It’s been delicious every way I’ve tried it.

-Don’t get me wrong because there were good times too, especially all the vegan restaurants we ate in and the most wonderful day at a farmers market.
+There were good times too, especially all the vegan restaurants we ate in and the most wonderful day at a farmers market.
 Thanks Hannah!

 Hannah’s known for her dessert recipes, but she made some amazingly fast and delicious savory recipes in this book.
 If you’re new to being vegan or just need to get dinner on your table in a flash, you are going to want a copy of this book!